Subscribe and save – Enjoy Filter Replacements Hassle-free

 What Air Purifiers and Humidifiers Do (and Don’t Do)

 If cleaner, healthier indoor air is what you’re after, an air purifier has your back (and lungs).
 This device sanitizes the air you breathe by ridding it of pesky and potentially harmful airborne pollutants.
 It uses a fan to suck air from inside your home and pass it into one or more filters that trap contaminants and allergens, including pollen, pet dander, smoke particles, dust, and volatile organic compounds (VOCs).
-Higher-end models may also combat noxious odors and “inactivate” grimes like bacteria, viruses, and mold so they are no longer infectious.
+Higher end models may also combat noxious odors and “inactivate” grimes like bacteria, viruses, and mold so they are no longer infectious.
 Stripped of these irritants, the air circulated back into the room is cleaner, fresher, and safer to breathe.

 An air humidifier differs from an air purifier in that the humidifier doesn’t clean the air; it adds additional moisture to it.
 It achieves this by dispensing cool or warm water vapor into the room.
-Ultrasonic humidifiers use high-frequency vibrations to propel water droplets through a fan or nozzle to create a fine mist.
+Ultrasonic humidifiers use high frequency vibrations to propel water droplets through a fan or nozzle to create a fine mist.
 This mist then disperses into the air, increasing humidity levels in the room.
 Notably, a humidifier can help maintain optimal indoor humidity, typically between 30% and 50%, creating a healthier living environment.
 It may help prevent or alleviate irritations caused by dry air, and it’s instrumental during winter when heaters pull moisture from the air.
 However, remember that ultrasonic humidifiers might also introduce tiny mineral particles into the air if tap water is used instead of distilled water.

 How Do Air Purifiers and Humidifiers Benefit Your Health?

+Air purifiers and humidifiers impact air quality significantly, albeit in different ways.
+However, they can work wonders for your health.
 Air purifiers are uniquely designed to free your home of microscopic allergens and pollutants, thus reducing symptoms like congestion, itchy eyes, and nighttime coughing.
 If you have allergies or asthma or are concerned about your general respiratory health, an air purifier can significantly reduce your exposure to these triggers, providing relief and comfort.
-It can also benefit homes near wildfire-prone areas or busy roads, where smoke, exhaust particles, and fumes can seep into and build up indoors from these and other external sources.
+It can also benefit homes near wildfire prone areas or busy roads, where smoke, exhaust particles, and fumes can seep into and build up indoors from these and other external sources.
+While humidifiers don’t actively clean the air or impact allergen levels, they excel in dry environments or during winter when heaters pull moisture from the air.
+They’re handy for easing cold and flu symptoms, as proper humidity thins mucus and soothes inflamed airways.
+Parents of newborns often use cool mist humidifiers to help with croup or congestion.
+Just be cautious: too much humidity (above 50%) can encourage mold growth or dust mites, worsening allergies, the EPA cautions.

 Which is Better for You: An Air Purifier or a Humidifier?